Vishal-Desai17/Vishal-Desai17/README.md

 - 👋 Hi, I’m Vishal
 - 👀 I’m interested in Data science and Artificial Inteligence
 - 🌱 I’m currently learning Generative AI and RAG
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on end to end geneartive ai and deep learning project
-- 📫 How to reach me vishaldesa2535@gmai.com
+- 📫 How to reach me vishaldesa2535@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...